A great way to understand doctrine is to see it in relation with the concepts of dogma and “everything else”.

 Dogma – What it means to be a Christian

 Doctrine – What it means to be part of a church or denomination

-Everything Else – All the things that exist outside of those first two categories
+Everything Else – That which exists outside of the first two categories

 Some faith communities include a lot of beliefs into their dogma.
-What it means to be understood as a Christian is an exceptionally long list of do’s and don’ts and beliefs to agree with.
+What it means to be understood as a Christian is an exceptionally long list of do’s and don’ts and agreed upon beliefs.
 Doctrine can be equally large and can include everything from diet to behavior to music you listen to.
 The final circle of “everything else” can often be the smallest circle because faith and church identity consumes so much of belief, practice and thought.

-At Cascade we believe that dogma is best defined by fewer things so that we don’t fall into danger of keeping people away from Christ over non-essential issues or conversations.
-To be clear we define who is a Christian via our dogma as follows;
+At Cascade we believe that dogma is best defined by fewer things so that we don’t push people away from Christ over non-essential issues or conversations.
+To be clear, we define Christianity via our dogma as follows;

-An engagement with the life, death and resurrection of Jesus Christ, which demonstrate his humanity and divinity.
-In addition we believe that an understanding of the trinitarian nature (Father/Son/Holy Spirit) of God is foundational.
+An engagement with the life, death and resurrection of Jesus Christ, which demonstrate his humanity, divinity, and invitation to live in a way that invites the mutual thriving of all people.

-Now, this isn’t to say that people who hold beliefs outside of this definition are bad or destined for eternal suffering, but rather that whatever faith they practice and pursue wouldn’t be defined as Christianity.
+This isn’t to say that people who hold beliefs outside of this definition are evil or destined for eternal suffering, but rather that their spirituality wouldn’t be defined as Christianity.

 Cascade’s doctrine is also intentionally brief.
-This is based in our desire to focus less on rules and regulations and more on issues of the heart and how we engage with one another.
-We define the heart of who we are as a church and what it means to be part of this church by the following scripture;
+This is based in our desire to focus less on rules and regulations and more on issues of the heart and how we engage one another.
+We define our heart as a church and what it means to be part of this community by the following scripture;

 Jesus replied: “‘Love the Lord your God with all your heart and with all your soul and with all your mind.’
 This is the first and greatest commandment.
 And the second is like it: ‘Love your neighbor as yourself.’ – Matthew 22:37-39